dremio-brock/dremio-netezza-connector/README.md

-# Dremio ARP Example Connector
+# Dremio Netezza Connector

 ## Overview

+This connector was built using Dremio's ARP framework.

 The Advanced Relational Pushdown (ARP) Framework allows for the creation of Dremio plugins for any data source which has a JDBC driver and accepts SQL as a query language.
 It allows for a mostly code-free creation of a plugin, allowing for modification of queries issued